HSaleem352/Bootcamp-Project1/README.md

 ## Work Breakdown
 1. All group members will research databases on the topic and extract data from the ncbi.
-2.All group members will be responsible for cleaning and merging the raw data.
+2. All group members will be responsible for cleaning and merging the raw data.
 3. Hamza and Mina well be responsible for APIs.
-4. Alex will be analyzing the clean data and answering question #6
+4. Dean will be analyzing the clean data and answering question #1
-5. Fozia will be analyzing the clean data and answering question #3
+5. Mina will be analyzing the clean data and answering question #2
-6. Mina will be analyzing the clean data and answering question #2
+6. Fozia will be analyzing the clean data and answering question #3
 7. Shan will be analyzing the clean data and answering question #4
 8. Hamza will be analyzing the clean data and answering question #5
-9. Dean will be analyzing the clean data and answering question #1
+9. Alex will be analyzing the clean data and answering question #6
+10.

 ## Datasets used